 From mid-February, especially in the south of England, frogs, toads and newts become active in our ponds.
 Most native species spawn early to give their young the whole spring and summer to grow rapidly and metamorphise into adulthood before the following winter.
-But how well do you know our seven native species?
+But how well do you know our native amphibian species?

 Spawning toad ©Getty